 If you are unable to get through to your loved one on your own, or if you already know you need help, consider staging a formal intervention with a small group of people who truly care about your partner’s well-being.
 It is especially helpful if one or more of these people are those your partner admires or deeply respects.

 Carefully consider when and where to hold the intervention.
 Choose a place where everyone involved feels safe, and make sure your partner is as sober as possible for the discussion.
-You may also want to consider enlisting outside help either by hiring a professional interventionist or by taking advantage of intervention services provided by an addiction treatment program near you.
+You may also want to consider enlisting outside help, either by hiring a professional interventionist or by taking advantage of intervention services provided by an addiction treatment program near you.

 Alcohol Addiction Treatment Options

 There are many different treatment options for alcohol use disorder, but recovery should always begin with detoxification.
 Medical detox in a hospital or at a qualified treatment facility is ideal.
 During detox, heavy and long-term drinkers run a high risk of suffering delirium tremens, a form of alcohol withdrawal with dangerous symptoms including agitation, hallucination, and seizures.
-Receiving treatment at a facility with 24/7 medical monitoring and care will reduce your partner’s suffering in detox, and provide them with immediate emergency care in the event of withdrawal-related complications.
+Receiving treatment at a facility with 24/7 medical monitoring and care will reduce your partner’s suffering in detox and provide them with immediate emergency care in the event of withdrawal-related complications.

-After detox, your loved one will be better able to physically and mentally engage with other therapies included in their treatment plan.
-Whether they move from detox into residential inpatient treatment or live at home while undergoing outpatient treatment, counseling will be a huge part of their recovery process.
 A counselor can help uncover key issues that may have prompted your partner’s alcohol addiction and can work with them on issues that continue to fuel it.
 Attending therapy with your partner may allow you to resolve conflicts and explore issues in a safe space.
 Therapy can also help improve communication and teach you about changes that can be made at home to support your loved one’s sobriety.
+There is hope and healing on the other side of alcohol use disorder, and surrounding yourself with the right resources can help you and your loved one get there.